UltraMessaging/um_kb/kb/ssl-patch.md

    link.
 The "*" means executable, so the desired library is /lib64/libssl.so.1.1.1g (without the "*").

-3. Move the vulnerable files to /tmp.
+3. rename the vulnerable files.
    Substitute your UM location on the "cd" command.
    ```
    $ cd $HOME/UMP_6.7.1.7/Linux-glibc-2.5-x86_64/lib
    $ ls libssl.so.* libcrypto.so.*
    libcrypto.so.1.0.0   libssl.so.1.0.0
+   $ mv libcrypto.so.1.0.0 libcrypto.so.1.0.0.insecure
-   $ mv libcrypto.so.1.0.0 libssl.so.1.0.0 /tmp/
+   $ mv libssl.so.1.0.0 libssl.so.1.0.0.insecure
    ```

 4. Create symbolic links for the files.